-The evening service is at 18:00, alternating in venue with our partner church in Great Houghton, again with a variety between Holy Communion and Evening Praise.
+The evening service is at 18:00, again with a variety between Holy Communion and Evening Praise.
 Precise details can be found on the notice board in the church porch or on our website.
 We try to include a mix of modern and traditional music.

 Children are encouraged to attend the service, and if they need it, there is a room at the back with toys, with speakers through which the service can be heard.

 Our services are shaped by The Church of England’s “Common Worship” and occasionally midweek we use the Book of Common Prayer.

 We look to support Christian mission at home and abroad, currently we specifically support Scripture Union, CPAS, Release International and a worker in Cambodia.
 We are part of the Diocese of Sheffield.

 The Mission Partnership is based upon an agreement between four churches to work together to support and encourage mission in their three parishes.
 The four churches are Christ Church Ardsley, All Saints Darfield, St Michael and All Angels Great Houghton and St Helen's Thurnscoe.
 The two Clergy, three Readers and other lay leaders cover the services on a Sunday and pastoral services on other occasions.
 There are times when all four congregations are encouraged to meet together in joint services and or study meetings, such as in Lent.
 There are representatives from all four churches that meet as a Steering Group to keep the partnership mission focussed.
 By way of examples the partnership has jointly run Enquirers' Courses, Confirmation preparation and a Teenagers' Group.